MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

 )
 ```

-This example is the same as the previous one except arguments, environment variables, and a custom
+This example is the same as the previous one except arguments, environment
-working directory are defined for the launch action.
+variables, and a custom working directory are defined for the launch action.

-#### Note about Working Directory Support
+#### Note about working directory support

-Here is an example of a launch action with a custom working directory as written by Xcode.
+Here is an example of a launch action with a custom working directory as written
+by Xcode.

 ```xml
 <LaunchAction